envris/digital-trade-handbook/service-design-delivery-process/mobilisation.md

 - Understand agile delivery and how you will do budgeting and reporting when using agile.
 - Find stakeholders and subject matter experts.
 - Complete any relevant reviews and approvals for your proposed research.
-- Start your user research plan and are ready to start researching straight away.
+- Start your user research plan and be ready to start researching straight away.
 - Understand the legislation, regulations and policies that may impact your service.
 - Find an open space for the team to co-locate with internet access, IT systems and printers.
-- Purchase any equipment needed by the team (for example, laptops).
+- Buy any equipment needed by the team (for example, laptops).

 ## Get everything ready to research

-Start preparing your recruitment briefs once you have identified your user base, as finding actual representative users can take some time.
+Start preparing your recruitment briefs once you have identified your user base.
+Finding actual representative users can take some time.
 Aim to include a participant with a physical or cognitive challenge in this.

 Talk to the ResearchOps team for help recruiting users as soon as possible.